aftab-hussain-93/Go-Microservice-Template/README.md

 - Implement Open API spec
 - Implement GRPC
 - Add persistance for rate limiting based on incoming IP address, logged in user data etc.
+- deploy on docker and run it behind nginx
+- setup response headers such as cors in reverse proxy
+- push reverse proxy logs to kibana

 # completed